52hpfans/arduino-little-calculator/README.md

 # arduino-little-calculator

-a calculator which can calculate simple arithmetic expression。
+a calculator which can calculate simple arithmetic expression.

 Use IR remote controller as the input, the input bottons and their corresponding functions are as follows
 ####################################